Skip to main content

 Managed Config Module (KCM)

-If you want to develop a KCM, that uses KConfigXT, you shouldn't use a singleton config instance.
+If you want to develop a KCM that uses KConfigXT, you shouldn't use a singleton config instance.
 Instead, you should make it a part of your ManagedConfigModule class and make it accept parent argument.

-Notice the ParentInConstructor=true --- this option allows generating a Config class, that takes an optional QObject *parent argument.
-This allows your ManagedConfigModule to watch changes in the KCM: once you change something using controls on the QML side, KCM will indicate, that the changes were made, and will offer you to save or reset them.
+To do this, you need to add the PARENT_IN_CONSTRUCTOR keyword.
+This option allows generating a Config class that takes an optional QObject *parent argument.
+This allows your ManagedConfigModule to watch for changes in the KCM: once you change something using controls on the QML side, the KCM will indicate that the changes were made and will offer you to save or reset them.

-To expose your config to QML side of the KCM, you need to make it a constant Q_PROPERTY with read access.
+To expose your config to QML side of the KCM you need to make it a constant Q_PROPERTY with read access.

 // mykcm.h